maid-zone/soundcloak/README.md

 ./main
 ```

-This will run soundcloak on localhost, port 4664.
+This will run soundcloak on localhost, port 4664. (by default)